rosflight/rosflight_firmware/docs/developer-guide/debugging.md

 With a board plugged in and openocd running, you should now be able to press Play on the debug screen and launch the firmware in debug mode!

-If you dont want to call make from the terminal for every change, you can also create a simple task in vscode to do it for you.
+If you do not want to call `make` from the terminal for every change, you can also create a simple task in VSCode to do it for you.
 Open tasks.json from Command Pallette -> Tasks: Configure Task

 ```json
 {